How to craft a professional human resources assistant cover letter

 Naples, FL, 34102

-Once you have created a visually pleasing header, your next step is to write your cover letter headline – a short title statement that is used to grab employers’ attention.
-This header will fall below your header but before the introductory paragraph, and it will generally be centered on the page.
+Once you have created a visually pleasing header, your next step is to write your cover letter headline — a short title statement that is used to grab employers’ attention.

-2. Tailor your HR assistant cover letter for the job
+3. How to tailor your HR assistant cover letter for the job

 With your header and headline complete, your next task is to tailor your cover letter for the exact job you are applying to.
 This means you will need to research the company thoroughly beforehand, looking for information such as: